file-format/Docs/en/programming/cd.md

  * Expand Common Items > General, and then select Class Diagram from the template list.
 For Visual C++ projects, look in the Utility category to find the Class Diagram template.

-## Export Class Diagrams (CD) to Images
+### Export Class Diagrams (CD) to Images

-Visual Studio allows to convert/export class diagrams to images.
+Visual Studio allows to convert/export class diagrams to images such as [PNG](/image/png/), [JPEG](/image/jpeg/), and [BMP](/image/bmp/).
 These exported class diagram files can be used for documentation and technical data pack (TDP) record keeping purpose.
 To convert a class diagram to image, the following steps can be used from within the Microsoft Visual Studio.

 1. Open your class diagram (.cd) file.
 1. From the Class Diagram menu or the diagram surface shortcut menu, choose Export Diagram as Image.